hflabs/dadata-csharp/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Make sure to add or update tests as appropriate.

-Use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) for commit messages.
+This project only accepts bug fixes.

 ## [Changelog](https://github.com/hflabs/dadata-csharp/releases)

-This library uses [CalVer](https://calver.org/) with YY.MM.MICRO schema.
+This project uses [CalVer](https://calver.org/) with YY.MM.MICRO schema.
 See changelog for details specific to each release.

 ## License